isee3d/musi-ci-game/README.md

 How does a gameMode work?

 A gamemode in its folder consists out of multiple components.
-The XState machine is the deciding flow of the mode. ased on the state of the machine is decided which component is rendered.
+The XState machine is the deciding flow of the mode.
+Based on the state of the machine is decided which component is rendered.
 Events can be send to this machine based on specific actions.
 State is decided either in the machine of mostly in the component where the animationPlayers are rendered.
+Some logic is saved in the zustand store cause it is reused per gamemode.

+Theres a launch.json file in the .vscode folder for debugging the application.

+The testmode is based on the given json file of the customer and the testmode logic is found in the testutils file.
+The testmode page also has a button to run the testmode through code.

 ## Some gotchas